Shroud of Turin: Religious views

 Although pieces said to be of burial cloths of Jesus are held by at least four churches in France and three in Italy, none has gathered as much religious following as the Shroud of Turin.
 The religious beliefs and practices associated with the shroud predate historical and scientific discussions and have continued in the 21st century, although the Catholic Church has never passed judgment on its authenticity.
 An example is the Holy Face Medal bearing the image from the shroud, worn by some Catholics.
-Indeed, the Shroud of Turin is respected by Christians of several traditions, including Baptists, Catholics, Lutherans, Methodists, Orthodox, Pentecostals and Presbyterians.
+Indeed, the Shroud of Turin is respected by Christians of several traditions, including Baptists, Catholics, Lutherans, Methodists, Greek Orthodox, Pentecostals and Presbyterians.
 Several Lutheran parishes have hosted replicas of the Shroud, for didactic and devotional purposes.